greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SCHEMA.html.md

 :   The name of the schema to remove.

 CASCADE
-:   Automatically drops any objects contained in the schema \(tables, functions, etc.\).
+:   Automatically drop objects \(tables, functions, etc.\) that are contained in the schema, and in turn all objects that depend on those objects.

 RESTRICT
 :   Refuse to drop the schema if it contains any objects.
 This is the default.

+## <a id="section4a"></a>Notes

+Using the `CASCADE` option may result in the command removing objects in other schemas besides the one\(s\) named.

 ## <a id="section5"></a>Examples